BSO Fire Rescue Cadets

-For young men and women considering a career in fire rescue and emergency services, the Explorer Program at BSO affords practical training and experience through education, community involvement and public service.
-Primarily geared to high school students, fire rescue explorer are introduced to fire fighting and rescue techniques through a regimented course-of-instruction based on teamwork and responsibility.
+For young men and women considering a career in fire rescue and emergency services, the Cadet Program at BSO affords practical training and experience through education, community involvement and public service.
+Primarily geared to high school students, fire rescue cadet are introduced to fire fighting and rescue techniques through a regimented course-of-instruction based on teamwork and responsibility.

-Weekly meetings offer explorers instruction and real-life experience alongside professional fire fighters and rescue personnel.
-The program emphasizes community involvement: explorers participate in a variety of educational and public service projects that benefit Broward County citizens, and help build confidence and self-esteem among explorer ranks.
+Weekly meetings offer cadets instruction and real-life experience alongside professional fire fighters and rescue personnel.
+The program emphasizes community involvement: cadets participate in a variety of educational and public service projects that benefit Broward County citizens, and help build confidence and self-esteem among cadet ranks.

 To qualify for membership, candidates must be between the ages of 14 and 21 and maintain satisfactory grades in school.
 Candidates under 18 years of age must have the approval and cooperation of a parent or guardian.